Fondazione Palazzo Strozzi

 The Fondazione Palazzo Strozzi (Foundation of the Palazzo Strozzi) is the first example of an independent public-private cultural foundation in Italy, established in 2006.
 Is a cultural organisation in the Palazzo Strozzi, Florence, Italy, that each year mounts exhibitions devoted to a different aspect of the arts, creating a dialogue between the old and the new.

 The Fondazione Palazzo Strozzi in Florence is represented in the USA by the Palazzo Strozzi Foundation USA, a non profit organization based in New York member of the Circle of the Committee of the Partners of Palazzo Strozzi.

+Fondazione Palazzo Strozzi aims to bring international art and cultural events to Florence, enhancing city life and supporting the local tourism industry.
+In 2023 alone, it is estimated that Palazzo Strozzi’s visitors contributed more than €70 million to the local economy.
+Since 2015, Arturo Galasino is director of Fondazione Palazzo Strozzi.